 - Trucking companies charged drivers for lease payments and expenses such as insurance and fuel.
 Some companies billed truckers parking fees to use the company lot and one company, Fargo Trucking, charged $2 each week for toilet paper and other supplies.

 Though truck drivers need to comply with applicable rules and drive safely, there are many trucking companies willing to exploit people desperate to work and will break the law in order to make a profit.
 This situation is an accident waiting to happen, one that some trucking companies see as the cost of doing business.

 Have you been injured in an accident involving a commercial truck?
 If so, don’t wait to speak to a personal injury lawyer about your case.
-Protect your rights by visiting us on the web or by calling New Jersey and Philadelphia truck accident lawyer Rand Spear now at 877-GET-RAND.
+Protect your rights by contacting us or by calling New Jersey and Philadelphia truck accident lawyer Rand Spear now at 877-GET-RAND.